WebDevLuke/My-Articles/2017-article/copy.md

 }
 ```

-Although the `makeActive` function is reusable, we still need to write code to grab our component and any of its inner elements, so there's certainly room for improvement.
+Although the `makeActive` function is reusable, we still need to write code to grab our component and any of its inner elements, so there's certainly lots of room for improvement.

 To make these improvements, we can leverage [HTML5 custom data attributes](http://html5doctor.com/html5-custom-data-attributes/):